thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 <br>

-- We can verify by checking the outgoing interface before and after the topology change:
+- Verify by checking the outgoing interface before and after the topology change:

 - Before = SW7 took E0/0 outgoing interface as path to root
 <br>After = SW7 takes E0/1 outgoing interface as path to root